srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/cots_ue/source/index.rst

 COTS UE Application Note
 ====================================

+**Please note, operating a private LTE network on cellular frequency bands may be tightly regulated in your jurisdiction.
+Seek the approval of your telecommunications regulator before doing so.**

 Introduction
 ************
-srsLTE is usually run end-to-end using PCs and RF-frontends for the UE, eNB and EPC.
-But the standard srsUE can be replaced with a COTS handest, allowing users to connect to the network and perform multiple tasks.
-There are two options for network set-up when connecting a COTS UE.
-The network can be left as is, and the UE can communicate locally within the network.
-Or, the EPC can be connected to the internet through the P-GW, allowing the UE to access the internet for web-browsing, email etc.
+This application note aims to demonstrate how to set up your own LTE network using srsENB, srsEPC and a COTS UE.
+There are two options for network set-up when connecting a COTS UE: The network can be left as is, and the UE can communicate locally within the network, or the EPC can be connected to the internet through the P-GW, allowing the UE to access the internet for web-browsing, email etc.

 Hardware Required